Investigating individual writing style as a contributor to gender gaps in science and technology: Introduction

 \section{Introduction}

 In his classic essay, ``The Normative Structure of Science,'' sociologist Robert K. Merton identified universalism as a foundational principle of the scientific enterprise, one that distinguishes science from other competing systems of knowing.
-According to Merton and Storer's [\citeyear[p.
-270]{merton1973}] formulation, universalism holds that the evaluation of scientific contributions ``is not to depend on the personal or social attributes of their protagonist; his race, nationality, religion, class, and personal qualities are as such irrelevant.''
+According to Merton's formulation \cite[p.
+270]{merton1973}, universalism holds that the evaluation of scientific contributions ``is not to depend on the personal or social attributes of their protagonist; his race, nationality, religion, class, and personal qualities are as such irrelevant.''
 The value of universalism is manifested perhaps most concretely in the practice of double-blind peer review, wherein the identities of both those making scientific claims and those evaluating them are obscured from one another \citep{bornmann2011}.

 While scholars have long observed that adherence to the principle of universalism is far from universal \citep{mulkay1976, cole1992, longandfox1995}, the growing availability of large-scale databases is creating opportunities for unprecedented insight into processes of scientific evaluation \citep{teplitskiy2018,dondio2019,lane2021}, including the barriers that inhibit objective assessments.
 Recent literature in particular has raised considerable concern about the role of gender in scientific evaluation \citep{mossracusin2012, reuben2014, oliveira2019, card2020}.
-There is growing evidence to suggest that the contributions of women are devalued relative to men \citep{joshi2014, sarsons2017}, thereby undermining the imperative of universalism, and ultimately weakening the scientific enterprise by suppressing diverse perspectives.
+There is growing evidence to suggest that the contributions of women are devalued relative to men \citep{joshi2014, sarsons2017, vasarhelyi2021, king2017, ni2021}, thereby undermining the imperative of universalism, and ultimately weakening the scientific enterprise by suppressing diverse perspectives.
 Prior work has shown, for example, that relative to men, women's contributions are awarded less grant funding from prestigious sponsors \citep{oliveira2019, kolev2020}, less likely to be granted patent protection \citep{jensen2018}, and also receive fewer citations from other academic papers \citep{lariviere2013}.
 These gaps appear to be driven at least in part by homophily, as men tend to cite other men over women, even in fields with higher female representation, such as the social sciences \citep{potthoff2017, dion2018, ghiasi2018}.
+There is also some evidence that men tend to self-cite at a much higher rate than women \citep{king2017}, although findings are mixed and likely vary across fields \citep{azoulay2020}.